rubisco-sfa/ILAMB/doc/install.rst

   python setup.py install --user

 and the package should install.
-Hopefully in the future cfunits_ and basemap_ will improve their installation process in pypi_, but in the meantime they must be installed as we have detailed here.
+Hopefully in the future basemap_ will improve their installation process in pypi_, but in the meantime it must be installed as we have detailed here.

 You can test your installation by the following command::